 I have been following the plight of the Manus Island and Nauru Detainees.
 The belligerence of the rightwing Australian coalition government is shameful.

 Ministers appear to be defending a right to hold refugees seeking asylum by boat in unfathomable conditions, with exposure to abuse and exploitation.
 Evidence continues to unfold of neglect in the provision of basic welfare and consent of these individual human beings.
-It is, and has been, a callous exercise in ego and detachment.
+It is, and has been, a callous exercise in ego, racism and detachment.
 It won’t serve as a deterrent for those fleeing perilous places of conflict and scarcity, with little or no access to international news.
 Instead, it will deter anyone finding trust in this government ever again.